This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Cayenne pepper benefits include being full of beta-carotene and antioxidants that support your immune system.

-It aids in breaking up and moving congested mucus, and once this nasty mucus leaves the body, the symptoms of the flu or cold will diminish.
+It aids in breaking up and moving congested mucus, and once this nasty mucus leaves the body, the symptoms of the flu or cold can start to diminish.

 Besides helping as a natural remedy for the flu, cayenne pepper also raises your body temperature, which makes you sweat and increases the activity of your immune system.
 As a vitamin C food, cayenne pepper may also help you to kick that nasty cold.